ameqc-iscteiul/HelloFreshAssignemt/README.md

 # HelloFresh-CaseStudy

 This repository contains the answers to the HelloFresh Case assessment (which the guidelines are in the pdf).
-The folder "recipes-etl" contains the Python code, and the "SQL_statements.txt" contains the SQL queries.
+The folder "recipes-etl" contains the Python code, and the SQL_statements.txt contains the SQL queries.

 In the "recipe-etl" folder, the file open_recipes_local_data.txt contains a list of recipes in JSON format that was previously obtained from https://bnlf-tests.s3.eu-central-1.amazonaws.com/recipes.json, provided in the HelloFrsh Case Study.